mehmetalianil/garden/index.md

 > Warning: This is an experiment of humility.
 Be inconsiderate at your own risk.

+By this, I mean that I am willing to do this in public even that means to make a total fool out of myself.
+My opinion is that reservance and self consciousness may limit one's ability to function to their fullest.
+I am trying to break that.

 So, here I have some Categories:

 - [[hardware]]